n0-computer/iroh-examples/content-tracker/README.md

 The tracker will then periodically *verify* that the content is present.
 Finally, you can *query* a tracker for hosts for a content.

+## Building from source

+Make sure you have an up to date version of [rust](https://www.rust-lang.org/) installed.
+Use the [rustup](https://rustup.rs/) tool to get the rust compiler `rustc` and build tool `cargo` for your platform.

+Then run `cargo build --release` from the root directory.
+The resulting binary will be in `target/release/tracker`

 ## Running the tracker

 ```sh